 Engineering takes creativity, imagination and great problem-solving abilities.
-With Sylvan's Engineering courses in Vermont, young engineers have a great opportunity to enhance these skills — and have fun while they do it!
+With engineering courses in Vermont from Sylvan, it's a great time for budding engineers to work on these skills — and have an unforgettably fun experience as they do so!
 Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
-Every week, your child will partner with a friend to build, test and redesign structures, mastering important STEM concepts (science, technology, engineering and math) along the way.
-After all, learning is so much more engaging when it's a whole lot of fun as well!
+Working with a buddy, your child will build and test new structures every week, mastering 21st century STEM concepts (science, technology, engineering and math) as they go.
+After all, learning doesn't feel like a frustration when it's a lot of fun at the same time!

 We Make a Real Difference